alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] We can use DoHex architecture for frontend, backend and embeded applications.

-* DoHex allows us to develop and test our application as a monolith and deploy it as a microservices application as needed by re
+* DoHex allows us to develop and test our application as a monolith and deploy it as a microservices application as needed by reasonable effort.
-* DoHex enable us to start implementation of our application as a monolith then refactor it to microservices application by reasonable effort.

 Developers dont much to learn about

 Direct writing instead of thinking about structring your classes and naming

-we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.
+programming is organizing thinking with diagrams, bunch of boxes and lines.